 The fly fishing report is updated as I get time to work on the site.
-The 2020 pandemic created a surplus of demand, hence the delay.
-The trend still for winter of 2021 has been fruitful with high & low-pressure fronts!
+The number of winter shows was busy, hence the delay.
+The trend still for Spring of 2023 has been fruitful with high & low-pressure fronts!
+Did I mention plenty of water this winter?
 Compound hatches in the region have been EPIC.
-Late winter expects to see quills, blue wings, black caddis, little winter stones, and the first sightings of Hendricksons.
+Late winter was exceptional with quills, blue wings, black caddis, little winter stones, and the first sightings of Hendricksons.
 Fish gorge themselves all afternoon.
 The number of trout netted can be one of the highest action days this year.

 Great Smoky Mountain National Park Streams (Deep Creek)

 Rain events have been plentiful throughout the park and the water tables are full.
 The good news is that the rain causes the park streams to rise and fall rather quickly.
 The park streams rarely run off dirty water like the DH streams near more man-made development areas.
 Nymph fishing has been very good early in the morning or all day long if the temps remain cool.
 Check out the hatch report for typical bugs during your visit. fly fishing report

 The lower Nanty rarely disappoints with some great fishing!
 The main trick is that trout numbers will increase when there is no generation by fishing smaller size flies.
 It is common to stay on #18 and smaller when it is low water.
 Probably the most common mistake is to fish in a hurry on low water.
 The trout are heavily pressured and remain wary more than normal as a result.
 Flies that are too large tend to send more fish to cover than produce results in low water conditions.